CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **How is data destruction handled in the cases of hard drive failure/replacement and/or server relinquishment for Bare Metal servers?**

 All local storage associated with Bare Metal servers is fully encrypted.
 As such, destruction is not necessary to protect sensitive data.
-All disks are zeroed out as part of our routine rediscovery process for servers that have been decommissioned.
+Data is rendered unrecoverable as part of our routine rediscovery and provisioning process for servers that have been decommissioned.

 **Do I still get billed for a Bare Metal server that is turned off?**